Kyoko Okazaki

+Kyoko Okazaki (岡崎 京子, Okazaki Kyōko) is a Japanese manga artist.
+During her career from the mid-1980s until the mid-1990s, she published her work in seinen manga magazines, josei manga magazines as well as fashion magazines.
+She produced around 20 volumes of manga, the most famous being Pink (1989), River's Edge (1993–1994) and Helter Skelter (1995).
+Her work was discussed in academic literature for breaking the norms of shōjo manga of the 1970s with depictions of female sexuality as well as for capturing the zeitgeist of her native Tokyo at the time of writing.
+Since an accident in 1996, she has not published new work.

 Life and career

+Childhood and early career

 Kyoko Okazaki was born in 1963 in Tokyo.
-She lived in a family extended to fifteen people.
 Her father was a hairdresser and held a large drawing room.
-The whole family lived there together: grandparents, uncles and aunts, cousins, and even apprentice hairdressers.
+She lived in the house in a family extended to fifteen people, including grandparents, uncles and aunts, cousins, and apprentice hairdressers.
 Okazaki often wondered what the family and the home can represent in these conditions.
-While living in a happy and peaceful environment, she has not been able to feel at ease in this large family.
+She recounts that while living in a happy and peaceful environment, she was not able to feel at ease in this large family.

-In 1983, while studying at Atomi Junior College, Okazaki made her debut as a professional manga artist with the short story in Manga Burikko, an erotic hentai manga magazine primarily aimed for male adults.
+In 1983, while studying at Atomi University, Okazaki made her debut as a professional manga artist with a short story in Manga Burikko, an erotic hentai manga magazine primarily aimed for adult men.
 She published several more short stories in the magazine.
 In 1985, after graduating from college, she published her first manga series Virgin, and in 1989, she wrote Pink, which is about an office worker in her early 20s who works as a call girl at night in order to help support her pet crocodile.
 This work firmly established her reputation as a manga artist.
 Okazaki also worked on the series Tokyo Girls Bravo, which was published in CUTIE, a mainstream Japanese fashion magazine aimed at teens.
+Okazaki has also worked as a fashion illustrator herself.

 In 1992, she released Happy House, which is about a 13-year-old daughter of a television director and actress, who are often too busy to care for her children.
 When the teenager faces the possible divorce of her parents, she does not want to live with her father or mother, because she feels that she cannot be happy with either one of them.
 Instead, she dreams of leaving her home to live alone and earn her own money so she can emancipate herself from her parents.